Think (Again) Before You Spit: Readers Weigh InPosted on by

 We may assume that genomic information can only improve our health because it gives us additional reasons to be healthy, such as exercising more or stopping smoking.
 But what if it raises unnecessary worries, gives us false reassurance, or leads to unnecessary medical procedures, which have their own risks?
 Consider the nationally known television personality, who–after taking a genetic test was told that his risk for prostate cancer was 30% lower than the average risk–said “thanks to this test, I don’t have to have rectal exams.”
 What if the results are not reliable?
 Studies by the US Government Accountability Office and others discovered that saliva samples from the same people sent to different companies came back with completely opposite interpretations of the risks for serious diseases like prostate cancer and diabetes.
 They can’t all be correct.
 And wrong information is never a good basis for decision-making.

 Even reliable information can lead to both benefits and harms.
 In this respect, genetic information is no different from other health-related information.
-The scientific literature over many decades has documented harms resulting from all kinds of screening tests, including inappropriate medical treatment or unnecessary surgery (see a recent monograph on screening).
+The scientific literature over many decades has documented harms resulting from all kinds of screening tests, including inappropriate medical treatment or unnecessary surgery.
 A recent study of a selected sample of more than 2000 subjects who completed 3 months follow-up after undergoing personal genomic testing found that such testing did not result in any measurable changes in psychological health, diet or exercise, or use of screening tests.
 One may be reassured that no major harms were documented but at the same time be concerned that no health benefits were shown as a result of testing.
 Clearly, in order for personal genomic tests to make any difference in improving health, we need to conduct additional research on the benefits and harms of genetic tests in the same way we collect research data about other types of health information.

 3. Is family history a better tool than personal genomic tests for improving health?